-Many of you may have watched the film, but trust me when I say that the film is not a patch on the book!
-This is the compelling story of a woman who goes on a journey of self discovery.
+Many of you may have watched the film, but trust us when we say that the film is not a patch on the book!
+This is the compelling story of a woman who goes on a journey of self-discovery.
 She goes to Italy to learn, relax and enjoy life and finds it tough at first.
 But then she starts revelling in the beauty of simplistic things.
 Then she heads to India to learn yoga and meditation in an ashram.
 Again, she struggles at first but then she adapts to living in the present whilst learning a lot about herself.
 From there she goes to Indonesia and learns to love again.
 This book is similar to the Alchemist with the clear message of following your heart instead of your head because your heart will lead you to where you're meant to be eventually.
 It also presents the importance of living in the moment and learning to love it.
 One of the greatest travel books to give you wanderlust for sure!

 'Into the Wild' is an international bestseller.
-It is a 1996 non-fiction following the story of Christopher Johnson McCandless 'Alexander Supertramp', a University graduate who donates his $25,000 college fund to Oxfam before disappearing on a adventure across the United States.
+It is a 1996 non-fiction following the story of Christopher Johnson McCandless 'Alexander Supertramp', a University graduate who donates his $25,000 college fund to Oxfam before disappearing on an adventure across the United States.
 A chilling but enlightening read which follows his story of leaving society, friends and family, then surviving in the wild of Alaska for over 100 days.
 Living on edible roots, berries and shooting an assortment of game - including a moose.
-Unfortunately this story does not hold a happy ending for our traveller, but follows his diary leading into his downfall.
+Unfortunately, this story does not hold a happy ending for our traveller but follows his diary leading into his downfall.
 This book has also been made into a movie, so for all you movie lovers, this may be worth a watch! ;)